Scolecenchelys aoki

-The Misaki worm eel (Scolecenchelys aoki) is an eel in the family Ophichthidae (worm/snake eels).
+Scolecenchelys aoki, the Misaki worm eel or Japan earthworm conger, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by David Starr Jordan and John Otterbein Snyder in 1901, originally under the genus Muraenichthys.
 It is a marine, temperate water-dwelling eel which is known from reefs in Japan, in the northwestern Pacific Ocean.
 Males can reach a maximum total length of 44.8 cm.